 M.S.E.
-DEGREE WITH AN EMPHASIS IN COMPUTER ENGINEERING 30 HOURS OF STUDY
+DEGREE WITH A LEADERSHIP EMPHASIS 30 HOURS OF STUDY

 PROGRAM DESCRIPTION: The M.S.E. degree requires a minimum of 30 credit hours of coursework for students possessing an accredited undergraduate degree in engineering.
 Those who have an undergraduate degree from a non-ABET accredited engineering program or in a closely related technical field, such as computer science or physics, will be considered for admission based on their college work and an appropriately proposed plan of study.
-The details of the Computer Engineering track are as follows:
+The details of the Leaderhsip Emphasis are as follows: